-(i) Liturgical practices and exercises with unswerving devotion to certain Quranic verses which are pregnant with the Divine Knowledge in order to grasp their spiritual interpretation and values.
+- Liturgical practices and exercises with unswerving devotion to certain Quranic verses which are infused with the Divine Knowledge in order to grasp their spiritual interpretation and values.

-(ii) A rigid control over his soul called ‘Nafs’which starts which renunciation and self-mortification.
+- A rigid control over his soul called ‘Nafs’ which starts with renunciation and self-mortification.

 Brief History Of Sufism

 The origin of the term Sufi is rather complex, but in general it signifies one who wears the garment of ”suf” i.e. wool.
 In the beginning it was a mark of personal penitence though some early Muslims, like Ibn Sirin (died 729 AD) criticized the ascetics for wearing Suf in imitation of Jesus Christ.
 He said, “I prefer to follow the example of the Prophet who dressed in cotton.”
 In the second century of Islam a particular group of ascetics of Kufa were generally called al-Sufiya due to their dress.
 But, by 4th century wearing of woolen garments became the recognized badge of the Sufis of Iraq and hence the term was commonly applied to all Muslim mystics.
 In the same century, groups of these a sites used to assemble to recite aloud the holy Quran and other religious pieces which practice gradually took on a liturgical character called Zikr evolving into spiritual concerts named Sama (now popularly called Qawwali in India) with their attendant perils of extreme ecstatic nervous.